saurovka/macrohard/README.md

 # Macrohard
-A place holder for IBM Software Lab work related stuff
+A place holder for research work